vzhou842/faster.js-demo/README.md

-# faster.js Example
+# faster.js Demo

-This project is meant to provide an example usage of the [faster.js](https://github.com/vzhou842/faster.js) Babel plugin.
+This project is meant to provide a demo of the [faster.js](https://github.com/vzhou842/faster.js) Babel plugin.

 To run this project: